DIC100 Series differential interference contrast microscope system

 Prism Adjustment

-Precision horizontal adjustment
+Precision lateral adjustment

 Typical Application Cases